aksh98md/EmbeddedSystemsF20/index.md

 #### Python Image Recognition
 Our project makes use of the OpenCV and Tensorflow libraries in Python.
 A description of each algorithm is described next.

-#### Code Algorithm for Raspberry Pi
-Pseudo code for the algorithm that runs in the Raspberry Pi 3:

-    Use pygame to build a prediction window

-    Intialize a window or screen for display

-    Read the trained model

-        Load a json file suing json.load()

-        Load weights on the loaded model using a .h5 file, which contains multidimensional arrays of scientific data.

-    Capture first image using USB camera

-    Adjust the threshold variable for binarization using openCV globa variable cv2.THRESH_BINARY

-    If pixel intensity is greater than the set threshold, value set to 255, else set to 0 (black).

-    In a loop:

-        Read frame of picture using the cap.read() method from openCV library

-        Display image using cv2.rectable() method, it takes in the image, start_point coordinate, end_point coordinate, color in form of a tuple, and thickness

-        Handle region on interest

-            Resize and change color to greyscale using cv2.resize() and cv2.cvtColor()

-            Make black and white for better predition

-            In this binarization

-                If the grey scale value is greater than the set-threshold-value, we set the color to the maximun grey (white)

-                If the value is less than the set-threshold-value, we set colot to zero (black)

-        Resize resulting image

-        Predict using the model.predict() method

-        Sort for printing

 Explanation to some of the main functions used from openCV library are: